AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 ![grafic_3](https://github.com/AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/blob/main/img/grafico3.png)
 ### From matplotlib.pyplot library
+In this case the max fitness is 200.

 ### Conclusions
 The genetic algorithm is well aplicable for the inteligence artificial, because this let that a input change and the most efficiencial cases can arrive at the output.